 Reducing your risk

-Individuals who are incarcerated are normally considered high-risk liabilities and many insurance carriers are hesitant to take on such policyholders as clients.
-However, each insurance company assesses risk differently, and there are ways in which you can reduce your risk by having the details of your incarceration readily available.
-Usually, a felon’s risk is determined by the following factors:
+People who were incarcerated are normally considered high-risk liabilities.
+For that reason, many insurance carriers are hesitant to take on such policyholders as clients.
+However, each insurance company assesses risk differently.
+There are several ways you can reduce the risk that insurers perceive by being upfront and having the details of your incarceration readily available.
+Typically, a person with a felony’s risk profile is determined by considering the following factors:

-- The time that has passed since the crime occurred
+- The amount of time that has passed since the conviction occurred

 Finding a carrier

-Alternatively, you may be able to find a carrier by searching for those who specialize in providing coverage to high-risk applicants.
-Be sure to get quotes from multiple carriers before making a final decision.
+As an alternative, you may be able to find a carrier by searching for providers that specialize in high-risk applicants.
+To find the best coverage at the best rate, request quotes from multiple providers before making a decision.

 Selecting a policy